-A request of an extension of speaking time cannot be accepted by the Chairperson if another speaker has commenced his or her debate.
+A request of an extension of speaking time cannot be accepted by the Chairperson if another speaker has commenced their debate.

 65. LENGTH OF EXTENSION

 Any extension of speaking time must not exceed three minutes, without the authority of the Chairperson.